 Scuffle

 Scuffle hoes, often known as eye hoes, have a triangular-shaped hoop-type blade.
-These hoes are for the soil’s surface and can loosen the top inch or so.
-This is suitable for heavy-duty digging, root cutting, opening up plant beds, and removing weed growth.
-Within this range, you’ll also find dutch hoes and hoop hoes.
+These hoes can loosen the top inch or so of a soil’s surface.
+A scuffle hoe is suitable for heavy-duty digging, root cutting, opening up plant beds, and removing weed growth.
+Within this range, you’ll also find Dutch hoes and hoop hoes.

 Pros